Review Logitech G203 Lightsync Wired Gaming Mouse

 The same goes for the maximum sensitivity, largely sufficient to go so far as to meet the expectations of those who use several Ultra HD screens.

-See Also : Logitech G600 Mouse Gaming Test
+See Also : Roccat Kone Pure Ultra Mouse Test - Software Update

 In practice, it is therefore difficult to fault this Mercury sensor, the difference with the PMW3366 being fairly maintained.
 We can barely notice a very slightly better feeling of fluidity with the Pixart sensor or the Hero sensor of the latest Logitech mice.
 But this is really not significant.
 In any case, we did not find any fault in acceleration or stability during our tests.